asgiraldoc/monkeyPox/scripts/scripts.md

 ```

-The `fasta2nex.py` script converts MSA fasta file to an annotated (generating two kinds of blocks: gene and intergenec regions) NEXUS file using the refSeq gff file.
+The `fasta2nex.py` script converts MSA fasta file to an annotated (generating two types of blocks: gene and intergenic regions) NEXUS file using the refSeq gff file.

 How to run it:
 ```